lambda-neko/lambda-neko/README.md

 ### Hi there 👋

-Currently, focus of this account is to star following people's repos and watch friends' activities,
+Currently, focus of this account is to star friends' repos.
 So there is no need to follow back. w
-However, welcome to follow [@raptazure](https://github.com/raptazure) if you like!
+However, welcome to follow [@raptazure](https://github.com/raptazure).
 Thanks a lot!
 XD